indiamos/indiamos.github.io/about.md

 ### #eprdctn

 From 2010 to 2015, I did a lot of e-book QA and development, which is mostly HTML and CSS glued together with XML, some finicky zip settings, and hope.
 This meant working with a relatively new and rapidly changing assortment of hardware, software, vendor specs, and standards, and the two [key](http://www.elizabethcastro.com/epub/ "EPUB Straight to the Point, by Liz Castro") [books](http://kindleformatting.com/book/ "Kindle Formatting, by Joshua Tallent") on the subject quickly became outdated.
-So e-book developers came to rely—and still do—on daily chatting via Twitter hashtag.
+So e-book developers came to rely — and still do — on daily chatting via Twitter hashtag.
 The [#eprdctn](https://twitter.com/hashtag/eprdctn?src=hash) community made my work possible, and I give back whenever I can.

 ### Grace Hopper Program